9 Naive Bayes Classifier

 round(head(prob_naive_bayes, n = 6), 3)

 Practice: Inspect the predicted probabilities in prob_naive_bayes.
-Identify one customer who is assigned a high probability of being classified as “bad risk” and one customer with a probability close to 0.5.
+Identify one application that is assigned a high probability of rejected and one application with a predicted probability close to 0.5.
 How would your confidence in the classification differ in these two cases, and why?

 Importantly, Naive Bayes does not require a fixed decision threshold.
-Instead, posterior probabilities can be translated into class predictions using a threshold chosen to reflect specific business objectives, such as prioritizing the detection of high-risk customers.
-In the next subsection, we convert these probabilities into class labels and evaluate model performance using a confusion matrix and additional metrics introduced in Chapter 8.
+Instead, posterior probabilities can be converted into class predictions using a threshold chosen to reflect specific practical goals, such as being more cautious when rejecting applications or more inclusive when approving them.
+In the next subsection, we translate these probabilities into class labels and evaluate model performance using a confusion matrix and additional metrics introduced in Chapter 8.

 Confusion Matrix